Celebrating 20 years of helping the WHV community!

-Canadians tend to ask applicants to send them a “resume.”
-The term “CV” (“Curriculum Vitae”) is often used for academic or research-oriented positions where a lengthy, highly detailed and impressive document is expected instead of the usual one- or two-page resume most employers will be happy with.
+Canadian employers tend to ask applicants to send them a “resume.”
+The term “CV” (Curriculum Vitae) is often used for academic or research-oriented positions where a more detailed document is expected.
+Most employers will be happy with a basic one- or two-page resume.

-• Don’t use the same resume you created for your Working Holiday application.
-In this resume, you had to list all your work experience and your complete education history, including any dates of travel.
-When you apply for a specific position, it’s best to highlight and detail relevant experience and training.
-Focus on what the employer is looking for in a candidate—your complete background of everywhere you’ve been since the age of 18 is irrelevant.
+• Don’t use the same resume you created for your Working Holiday permit application.
+In the resume you created for IRCC, you had to list all your work experience and education history from the age of 18, including all dates and locations of travel.
+When you apply for a specific job, it’s best to only focus on relevant work and education experience and training, not your travel history.

 • Your foreign degrees may not mean much to a Canadian employer.
-Even if you attended the best university or a very selective high school, chances are a Canadian employer won’t be wowed (Oxford and Cambridge in the UK may be the exception!).
-Focus on getting the message across.
-If you don’t have a lot of work experience yet, explain what your studies taught you or trained you for.
-State the level of post-secondary education attained clearly, for instance: “name of degree” (four-year university degree).
+Even if you attended the best university or high school in your country, chances are a Canadian employer won’t be impressed (Oxford and Cambridge in the UK may be the exception!).

-• It’s best to list your work experience before your education.
+• List your work experience before your education.

-• If you work for a company famous in your country but unknown in Canada, give a bit of background.
+• If you work for a company that is famous in your country but unknown in Canada, give a bit of background.
 For example: “Woolworths Group (a major Australian retail company).”

 Tailor your resume to the job description

-You have a number of “soft skills,” i.e. transferable skills you developed in one situation that can be transferred to another situation.
-For instance, leadership, time management, prioritisation or delegation are skills that can be developed in any industry and applied to many experiences—list them and exemplify them.
+You have a number of “soft skills”, i.e. transferable skills that you developed in one situation, which can be transferred to another situation.
+Leadership, time management, prioritisation or delegation are common transferrable skills that can be developed in any industry and applied to many experiences.
+List and exemplify your transferrable skills.

 Should my resume be in English or in French?

-If you’re proficient in both official languages, you may have a French version of your resume and an English version.
-It’s best to send a French resume if the offer was posted in French and an English resume if the offer was posted in English.
-For bilingual positions, feel free to send both versions!
+If you’re proficient in both of Canada’s official languages, you may have a French resume and an English resume.
+It’s best to send the French resume if the job ad was posted in French, and the English resume if the ad was posted in English.
+For bilingual positions, feel free to send whichever version you are more comfortable with.

 How long should my resume be?

-One to two pages are the norm.
-Three-page resumes should be for those with an extensive (and relevant) work history or positions in academia.
+One to two pages is the recommended length.
+Three-page resumes should only be for those with an extensive (and relevant) work history or positions in academia.

 Remember that it’s not ideal to have too long of a resume.
-Hiring managers receive dozens of applications.
-Most of them won’t be read carefully and will just be scanned during the initial screening phase of the hiring process.
-If your resume doesn’t clearly show why you’d be a good candidate and doesn’t use the right keywords, it won’t be considered.
+Hiring managers receive dozens of applications, most of which won’t be read carefully.
+If your resume doesn’t clearly and quickly show why you’d be a good candidate, and doesn’t use the right keywords, your application won’t be considered.

 In Canada, professional references are very important.
-At the last stage of the hiring process, your future employers usually contact two or three people who know you personally and can talk about your professional skills, your character, your strengths and weaknesses.
+At the last stage of the hiring process, your future employers usually contact two or three people who know you personally and ask them about your professional skills, your character, and your strengths and weaknesses.

 These are some of the golden rules of job reference etiquette: